masschallenge/impact-api/README.md

 If you need to write out data from a local impact-api instance to your host machine's drive, the directory `/wwwroot` on the docker container is mapped to `impact-api/web/impact` on your host machine.
-If you are working in a django shell, creating a filehandle `f = open("/wwwroot/foo.txt", "w")` will allow you to write out data to your host machine.
+If you are working in a Django shell on the impact-api container, creating a filehandle `f = open("/wwwroot/foo.txt", "w")`will allow you to write out data to an accessible location on your host machine.
 Similarly, to test a script or data file locally, place it in `impact-api/web/impact` to make it available on the impact-api docker container.

 ### Running A Web Server In Supervisor/Debug Mode